 2. Salutation in the cover letter

-Politeness is appropriate so be sure to give it a title, even for scientific staff!
-There are fixed formulas for the spelling.
+Be polite and make sure to use the appropriate title, even with staff members!
+There are fixed formulas.
 Professors and PhDs have worked hard for their titles, so they take this very seriously.
 You should do the same and it’s better not make any mistakes so familiarize yourself with the right formulations.

 Tip: Write the following greeting: "Dear Professor Sample" and not “Dear Prof. Dr. Sample”

 3. Starting point for the cover letter

 - History is important.
 Refer to a previous interview and thank them for their willingness to supervise you.

 - If you still haven’t received a response from them, this is more difficult, but it works.